Reviewing a Lease Checklist

-It probably won't, but if it does, the clause will probably state that the landlord must approve of your sub-tenant.
-Make sure that the clause also says "approval shall not be unreasonably withheld."
+It probably won't, but if it does, the clause will likely state that the landlord must approve of your sub-tenant.
+Make sure that the clause also says, "approval shall not be unreasonably withheld."

 - Who is responsible for utilities?

-- What are the landlord's responsibilities to make repairs and perform routine maintenance.
+- What are the landlord's responsibilities to make repairs and perform routine maintenance?
 For example, who shovels the sidewalk in the winter?

-TIP: Do not rely on the landlord's spokenpromise not to enforce some provision, such as the no-pets provision.
+TIP: Do not rely on the landlord's spoken promise not to enforce some provision, such as the no-pets provision.
 Get these concessions in writing and have the landlord initial them.
 You can write them in the margin or cross out language on the form contract.
 If there are changes, make sure that you have a copy of the lease with the changes and the landlord's initials.